dmuth/zookeeper-demo/README.md

 `vagrant up multi`

 SSH into that machine with `vagrant ssh multi` and Zookeeper will be listening on ports 2181, 2182, and 2183.
-The ultilities descirbed below will still work.
+The utilities descirbed below will still work.
+You will, however, have to use the `--host` argument.